sysprog21/simplefs/README.md

 Each block is 4 KiB large.

 ### Superblock
-The superblock is the first block of the partition (block 0).
-It contains the partition's metadata, such as the number of blocks, number of inodes, number of free inodes/blocks, ...
+The superblock, located at the first block of the partition (block 0), stores the partition's metadata.
+This includes the total number of blocks, the total number of inodes, and the counts of free inodes and blocks.

 ### Inode store
-Contains all the inodes of the partition.
-The maximum number of inodes is equal to the number of blocks of the partition.
-Each inode contains 72 B of data: standard data such as file size and number of used blocks, as well as a simplefs-specific field `ei_block`.
-This block contains:
+This section contains all the inodes of the partition, with the maximum number of inodes being equal to the number of blocks in the partition.
+Each inode occupies 72 bytes of data, encompassing standard information such as the file size and the number of blocks used, in addition to a simplefs-specific field named `ei_block`.
+This field, `ei_block`, serves different purposes depending on the type of file:
-  - for a directory: the list of files in this directory.
-A directory can contain at most 40920 files, and filenames are limited to 255 characters to fit in a single block.
+  - For a directory, it contains the list of files within that directory.
+    A directory can hold a maximum of 40,920 files, with filenames restricted to a maximum of 255 characters to ensure they fit within a single block.
   ```
   inode
   +-----------------------+